hai-vr/XYVR/README-SECURITY.md

 For the same reason as above, in [ResoniteLiveMonitoring.cs](account-resonite/ResoniteLiveMonitoring.cs), the function `ResoniteLiveMonitoring.DANGER_OpenResoniteSession(string sessionId)` will start a process.

-To prevent remote code execution, this function only accepts session IDs that start with `S-` followed by a GUID, and then concatenates it after `resonite:?session=ressession:///` before passing it as a process to start.
+To prevent remote code execution, this function only accepts session IDs that start with `S-`, and then concatenates it after `resonite:?session=ressession:///` before passing it as a process to start.

 ### Submitting events from .NET to the WebView2